Kaggle/docker-julia/README.md

-# docker-julia

-This contains the Dockerfile used for building the Julia docker image for Kaggle Scripts.
+# Kaggle Notebooks DO NOT support Julia anymore.